Updated: Nov 21, 2020

 If you're a social person, you can likely find an editor by going to local writing groups and/or book clubs.
 If there are no editors in attendance, people there should be able to recommend you to someone or tell you where to go from there.

 A more direct way to find editors is through editing organizations.
-For example, I belong to my local editing organization, the Calgary Association of Freelance Editors (CAFE).
-Many places have local organizations so try Googling "[your city] editors" and see what pops up.
+For example, I belong to Editors Canada.
+Many places have local organizations, so try Googling "[your city] editors" and see what pops up.
 These organizations generally have job boards where you can browse editors by subject or skill level.
 These are some well-known editing organizations:

 Finding the Right Editor